jaibeer72/CppImageCompression/Readme.md

 - Also to use SOLID principles to make a good program.
 - The project uses NO EXTERNAL Libraries. to import.

 ## CPPImageCompression SDK

+this is unfortunate naming.
+I read the mandate assumed that was what blurring did as images when convoluted in keras is to compress as much infomration as possible. to the next layer of the network as thats how i understood it.

-The CPPImageCompression SDK provides a simple and easy-to-use interface for compressing images.
-The SDK currently supports two compression algorithms:
+The CPPImageBluring SDK provides a simple and easy-to-use interface for compressing images.
+The SDK currently supports blurring algorithms:

 * NaiveBlur
   * simple averagined